SJGowen/ITIL-4-Foundation/SamplePaper1.md

 - D. Continual improvement
 <details>Answer D is correct - continual improvement needs to be committed to and practised everywhere in the organisation.</details>

-15) The purpose of the 'information security management' practice is to :man_shrugging: the organisation's information.
+15) The purpose of the 'information security management' practice is to &#10067; the organisation's information.
 - A. Store
 - B. Provide
 - C. Audit